Last Updated on August 1, 2024 by lindseymahoney

 When I began planning this bathroom makeover, I knew I wanted to incorporate this custom art I had made for Chris’ birthday last year.

 The abstract paintings show two of my family’s favorite places, the mountains, and Cape Cod.
-The blues worked perfectly with the vintage blue tile and we went from there!
+The blues worked perfectly with the vintage tile bathroom and we went from there!

 With a little creativity and sweat equity, our retro bathroom looks beautiful and functions for the modern family today.
 Simple, affordable updates can make your vintage, original bathroom look like new!